k-one-e/raspberry-pi/reverse-proxy/README.md

 - To make any application on your local network securely accessible through the reverse proxy create a .conf file for each application inside conf/sites-enabled/
-- For example the conf file to access your internal grafana instance through the reverse proxy would be like the following:
+For example the conf file to access your internal grafana instance through the reverse proxy would be like the following:

-- grafana.conf
+grafana.conf:
 server {
     listen 443 ssl;
     server_name grafana.*;